Free Shipping Over $50.

 The Origin of CBD Oil

 Even though CBD was discovered as an isolated compound in the mid-twentieth century, humans have been using the hemp plant for various reasons since ancient times.
 Historical use of CBD has been proven in ancient India, Egypt, Siberia, Mongolia, and some other parts of the world.
-Back then people figured out how to use cannabis for health issues and archaeologists suggest that cannabis is one of the primary plants that people harvested in ancient times.
+Back then, people figured out how to use cannabis for health issues, and archaeologists suggest that cannabis was one of the primary plants that people harvested in ancient times.

 Type of CBD Oil